Nodes

 3. Click the [CAs] tab.

-4. Select the CA to change the resource from the CA list, and then click the [Manage CA] button.
+4. From the CA list, select the CA to change the resource size and click [Manage CA].

-6. Click the [Change] for the container item to change in the Manage CA resource pop-up window, change the CPU, memory, and storage information, and then click the [Apply] button.
+6. In the CA resource management popup, click [Change] for the container to modify, adjust the CPU, memory, and storage information, and then click [Apply].

 Note